-Of course I encouraged and pushed him, and tried to make him see the importance of still doing things he loves even if he wasn’t the best, but nothing worked – he was done.
-I could have forced him to play anyway and hope that one day he would thank me instead of look back and see it as a time when he was forced to do something he hated, but I didn’t want to risk that.
+Of course, I encouraged and pushed him, and tried to make him see the importance of still doing things he loves even if he wasn’t the best, but nothing worked – he was done.
+I could have forced him to play anyway and hoped that one day he would thank me instead of looking back and see it as a time when he was forced to do something he hated, but I didn’t want to risk that.

 If my parents had done this to me as a teen, I would have been uncomfortable and hated it.
 Besides, it never would have given me the space to discover things I loved on my own like working and teaching aerobics.

 I always thought my kids would be involved in organized, team sports through high school, I think we all do to some extent.
 It has become such a huge part of our society—so much so there are times when we see other families headed for a game, or a Facebook post about a student winning their track meet, and it makes me wonder if I should have pushed him to stick with things further.

 And there was a time it triggered something in my son because, too.
 I could tell he felt like he should be going along with all of his friends even though he fell out of love with it.
 The thing is, we can’t teach our kids to have their own voice, follow their own path while sending the message they should be doing something because everyone else is.

 And I’m glad I didn’t push.
 It wasn’t long before he wanted to learn how to downhill ski, and now he goes all the time.
 He started showing an interest in biking, so we signed him up for a bike building course which was more exciting to him than hitting a home run.